VariantSync/VEVOS_Simulation/README.md

             }
 ```
 This was round-trip about the major features of VEVOS_Generation.
 Further features and convencience methods can be found in our documentation.

+## Project Structure

+The project is structured into the following packages:
+- `vevos.examples` contains the code of our example described above
+- `vevos.feature` contains our representation for `Variant`s and their `Configuration`s as well as sampling of configurations and variants
+- `vevos.io` contains our `Resources` service and default implementations for loading `CSV` files, ground truth, feature models, and configurations
+- `vevos.repository` contains classes for representing git repositories and commits
+- `vevos.sat` contains an interface for SAT solving (currently only used for annotation simplification on demand)
+- `vevos.util` is the conventional utils package with helper methods for interfacing with FeatureIDE, name generation, logging, and others.
+- `vevos.variability` contains the classes for representing evolution histories and the ground truth dataset.
+  The package is divided into:
+    - `vevos.variability.pc` contains classes for representing , and annotations (i.e., presence conditions and feature mappings).
+We store annotations in `Artefact`s that follow a tree structure similar to the annotations in preprocessor based software product lines.
+    - `vevos.variability.pc.groundtruth` contains datatypes for the ground truth of generated variants
+    - `vevos.variability.pc.options` contains the options for the variant generation process
+    - `vevos.variability.pc.visitor` contains an implementation of the visitor pattern for traversing and inspecting `ArtefactTree`s.
+Some visitors for querying a files or a line's presence condition, as well as a pretty printer can be found in `vevos.variability.pc.visitor.common`.
+    - `vevos.variability.sequenceextraction` contains default implementation for `SequenceExtractor`.
+These are algorithms for sorting pairs of commits into continuous histories (see example above).

+- ``

 ## Setup